Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ and 2.76 TeV: Analysis procedure

 Standard selection criteria are applied to the muon candidates~\cite{Acharya:2019mky}.
 Tracks in the muon spectrometer are reconstructed within the pseudorapidity range $-4 < \eta < -2.5$ and they are required to have a polar angle measured at the exit of the absorber in the interval $170^\circ < \theta_{\rm abs} < 178^\circ$.
 Furthermore, tracks are identified as muons if they match a track segment in the trigger system.
-Finally, the remaining beam-induced background is reduced by requiring the distance of the track to the primary vertex measured in the transverse plane (DCA, distance of closest approach) weighted with its momentum ($p$), $p\times{\rm DCA}$, to be smaller than $6\times\sigma_{p{\rm DCA}}$, with $\sigma_{p{\rm DCA}}$ being the width of the distribution.
+Finally, the remaining beam-induced background is reduced by requiring the distance of the track to the primary vertex measured in the transverse plane (DCA, distance of closest approach) weighted with its momentum ($p$), $p\times{\rm DCA}$, to be smaller than $6\times\sigma_{p{\rm DCA}}$, where $\sigma_{p{\rm DCA}}$ is the width of the distribution.

-The nuclear modification factor $\RAA$ of muons from heavy-flavour hadron decays is measured down to $\pT=3$~\GeVc and up to $\pT=20$~\GeVc in the three centrality classes \cent{0}{10}, \cent{20}{40} and \cent{60}{80} at \fivenn{} and in the \cent{0}{10} centrality class at \twosevensixnn.
-These measurements are performed by using MSL-triggered events up to $\pT=7$~\GeVc and MSH-triggered events at $\pT$~$>$~$7$~\GeVc.
-In the selected $\pT$ interval, the remaining background contributions to the muon yields consist of muons from primary charged-pion and kaon decays and muons from W-boson, Z-boson, and $\gamma^\star$ (Drell-Yan process) decays which are the main background sources at $\pT <6$~\GeV/c and $\pT > 13$~\GeVc, respectively.
-The two small contributions of muons from secondary (charged) light-hadron decays in the interval $3 < \pT < 5$~\GeVc, resulting from the interaction of light hadrons with the material of the front absorber and of muons from \jpsi{} decays over the entire $\pT$ range, are also considered.
+The nuclear modification factor $\RAA$ of muons from heavy-flavour hadron decays is measured down to $\pT=3$~\GeVc and up to $\pT=20$~\GeVc in all centrality classes at \fivenn{} and in the \cent{0}{10} centrality class at \twosevensixnn.
+The $\RAA$ is computed for $\pT > 3$~GeV/$c$ in order to limit the systematic uncertainty on the subtraction of the background of muons from light-hadron decays, which increases with decreasing $\pT$.
+These measurements are performed by using MSL-triggered events up to $\pT=7$~\GeVc and MSH-triggered events for $\pT$~$>$~$7$~\GeVc.
+In the selected $\pT$ interval, after the selection criteria are implemented, the main background contributions to the muon yields consist of muons from primary charged-pion and kaon decays for $\pT < 6$~GeV/$c$, and muons from W-boson, Z-boson, and $\gamma^\star$ (Drell-Yan process) decays for $\pT > 13$~\GeVc.
+Two additional small contributions of muons from secondary (charged) light-hadron decays in the interval $3 < \pT < 5$~\GeVc, resulting from the interaction of light hadrons with the material of the front absorber and of muons from \jpsi{} decays over the entire $\pT$ range, are also considered.
 Therefore, the $\pT$-differential $\RAA$ of muons from heavy-flavour hadron decays in a given centrality class is expressed as

 where $\dd^{2}N^{\mupm} / \dd\pT\dd y$ is the differential yield of inclusive muons and $\sum_{{\rm non\mbox{-}HF}\rightarrow\mupm}\dd^{2}N^{{\rm non\mbox{-}HF}\rightarrow\mupm} / \dd\pT\dd y$ refers to the differential yields of muons from various non heavy-flavour sources in Pb--Pb collisions, as indicated above Eq.~(\ref{eq:RAAdet}).
 In the denominator, $\dd^{2}\sigma^{{\rm c, b}\rightarrow\mupm} / \dd\pT\dd y$ is the pp differential production cross section of muons from heavy-flavour hadron decays at the same centre-of-mass energy and in the same kinematic region (see \cite{Acharya:2019mky,Abelev:2012qh}) as in \PbPb{} collisions.